MKekkar/cse110fa21lab1/index.md

 > Here is a link to [my LinkedIn page](https://www.linkedin.com/in/mihirkekkar/).

+## A picture I took at Gliderport Cliff
 ![A picture I took at Gliderport Cliff](IMG_1648.JPG)

+## A picture of my dog sleeping on the couch
 ![A picture of my dog sleeping on the couch](10-17-20.JPG)

 ## Sample Code